Last Updated on

 Helpful For Infants

-It is a good sleep aid for adults, but it can also help infants.
+It is a good sleep aid for adults, but it can also help babies.
 The noises have proven to have a calming effect on infants and newborns before their bedtime.
 They also have a relaxing effect during meals and feeding.
 It also helps older children that have sleep problems.

 Adults or children with attention-deficit/hyperactivity disorder (ADHD), or even other disorders, have poor sleep problems.
 Attention deficit hyperactive disorder (ADHD) usually happens to a child that is about to go into puberty, and it can continue to last in adulthood too.
 The symptoms of these disorders can severely impact sleep.
 Children with ADHD have sleep issues and heightened daytime sleepiness.
 Among the symptoms are also difficulty waking up early, bedtime anxiety, occasional parasomnias, and sleep onset and/or maintenance problems.
 Noise therapy, especially white noise therapy, is often used to help increase cognitive function and concentration for individuals with these problems.
 Additionally, listening to white noise during the day – during work or studying, has positive effects on concentration too.